demirarikan/subretinal-injection-oct-dataset/README.md

 - Because the bevel is difficult to accurately detect while the needle is deeper in the tissue the bevel is not annotated.
 - The labeled images are not directly human-viewable since they contain discrete class values (0, 1, 2, and 3).
 - For visualization purposes, we provide an **example Jupyter notebook** that demonstrates how to convert these labeled images into a human-viewable format using color mapping.
+- Files labelled xyz-intact are collected from intact porcine eyes instead of open-sky.

 ## Repository Structure
 ```bash